A graphic of a bank account with an ACH payment icon on a computer screen

 Prepare for How to Accept ACH Payments

 To prepare for accepting ACH payments, learn about the fee structure.
-Knowing what to expect in terms of chargebacks, non-sufficient funds, and transaction fees helps you plan your expenses effectively.
+Knowing what to expect regarding chargebacks, non-sufficient funds, and transaction fees helps you plan your expenses effectively.
 Ensure you select an ACH provider with an outstanding reputation for customer service.
 If a hiccup occurs, you’ll want to get help as quickly as possible.

 How to Receive ACH Payments